-It is important to remember that doing geometry, measuring, and using statistics are significantly related aspects of mathematics, and that each of these areas of activity has strong connections with the other two.
+It is important to remember that doing geometry or measuring, and using statistics are significantly related aspects of mathematics, and that each of these areas of activity has strong connections with the other two.
 (It is important to remember too that all three also have strong connections with number, pattern, and calculating activity.)

-'Geometry' in ancient Greek means 'earth measurement'; many physical measures involve geometrical ideas (e.g. pressure is usually measured per 'square' unit), and patterns in data (themselves usually records of measuring activity) are commonly represented visually - as are numbers themselves, of course, in the form of number lines.
+'Geometry' in ancient Greek means 'earth measurement'; many physical measures involve geometrical ideas (e.g. pressure is usually measured per 'square' unit).
+Patterns in data (themselves usually records of measuring activity) are commonly represented visually - as are numbers themselves, of course, in the form of number lines.

-Each of these areas of mathematical activity also has its own distinctive concerns: shapes are commonly classified with little reference to their size; we measure time, force, and temperature as well as distance, area, and volume, and in statistics we are often concerned to interpret and illustrate a 'significance' in identified relationships.
-In what follows we treat these three broad areas of mathematical activity relatively separately for ease of reference to their key ideas, but when you are teaching each area be sure to exploit interconnections at every opportunity.
+Each of these areas of mathematical activity also has its own distinctive concerns: shapes are commonly classified with little or no reference to their size; we measure time, force, and temperature as well as distance, area, and volume; in statistics we are often concerned to interpret and illustrate a 'significance' in identified relationships.
+In this chapter we treat these three broad areas of mathematical activity relatively separately for ease of reference to their key ideas, but when you are teaching each area remember to exploit inter-connections at every opportunity.

-Geometry during the primary years
+Geometry in the primary years

 Children begin exploring shape and space literally as soon as they are born.
-In fact it was Piaget's view that young children's first experiences of the physical world are closely related to the central ideas of a relatively recent geometry called topology.
-(In topology, key ideas include 'proximity', 'enclosure', and 'inter-connectedness', and it is easy to understand why such things are so important to infants from their earliest days1.)
+In fact, it was Piaget's view that young children's first experiences of the physical world are closely related to the central ideas of a relatively recent geometry called topology.
+(In topology, key ideas include 'proximity', 'enclosure' and 'inter-connectedness', and it is easy to understand why such things are so important to infants from their earliest days.)1

-In order to engage children in doing geometry at school, they need first hand experiences with shapes and with position, direction, and movement, within which shared opportunities arise both to describe actions, movements and observations freely and to introduce conventional mathematical names and terms.
+In order to engage children in doing geometry at school, they need first-hand experiences with shapes and with position, direction and movement, within which shared opportunities arise both to describe actions, movements and observations freely and to introduce conventional mathematical names and terms.
 The point of using mathematically conventional language is to help develop 'a common way of seeing' a world with children, a common way of communicating about a geometrical world, so that we can share our individual perceptions and experiences with each other more easily.
-In the early years, children spend much of their time learning to join in with established geometrical conventions (ways of seeing and describing), as well as developing their individual 'seeing eye'; these two aspects need to proceed together, in close relation to each other.
+In the early years, children spend much of their time learning to join in with established geometrical conventions (ways of seeing and describing), as well as developing their individual 'seeing eye'.
+These two things need to proceed together, in close relation to each other, to allow children to make sense of the geometrical world.

-The importance of first hand practical experience for children is two-fold: young children do not yet think about shape and space in the same ways that adults do, and for communicating to become effective in any context there has to be a shared underlying experience that all involved can build their communicating upon.
+The importance of first-hand practical experience for children is two-fold: young children do not yet think about shape and space in the same ways that adults do, and for communicating to become effective in any context there has to be a shared underlying experience that all involved can build their communicating upon.
 (It is very difficult to communicate effectively about, say, a film that only one of you has seen; similarly, it is very difficult to discuss with children things that only you have experienced.)
 Children should be physically active and thoughtfully reflective in their geometry activities, and fully involved in discussion in all activities.
-It is only children's agreement to join in with doing mathematics and its established social conventions that will open up its possibilities to them; children asked to use terms they can't relate to their personal experience - however important we might think those terms are - will find themselves easily forgetting those words.
+It is only children's agreement to join in with doing mathematics and its established social conventions that will open up its possibilities to them.
+Children who are asked to use terms they can't relate to their personal experience - however important we might think those terms are - will find themselves easily forgetting those words.